elliotfayman/elliotfayman/README.md

 and machine learning.
 I have a passion for learning and more than anything, constantly strive for continuous growth and development.

 ## :stars: Skills

+:computer: Web Developer Intern at Student Affairs IT in CSUN.
+Use ruby on rails in order to develop web applications.

 :robot: Subsystem Team leader of First robotics team 599 managing a diverse team of electrical, mechanical, and software engineers.

 :satellite: Cube Satellite Attitude Determination and Control Lead.
 Created and tuned a closed loop PID controller & Implemented a software